AndersTQ/WebRTCVideo/README.md

 This is a small application which is showcasing a way to enable two peers to exchange media streams in a bidirectinal mannner.
 It's using a socket.io to create a signaling service for sending the session description as well as ICE candidates.

-Big Problem remains!!!

-The noice under video chat is very annoying!
-Who can solve the problem?
-Contributions or any suggestions are always welcome!!!!!!!